medizininformatik-initiative/fts-next/docs/usage/configuration.md

 The latest stable version
 is: [{{ release }}](https://github.com/medizininformatik-initiative/fts-next/releases/latest)

+## Applying Configuration Changes

+FTSnext reads its configuration **once at startup**.
+Changing any setting — the agents' `application.yaml`, transfer project files, or JVM options — only takes effect after the affected agent is **restarted**.
+There is no runtime configuration reload.

 ## Agent Configuration

 Agent configuration in the context of FTSnext means the configuration of the server components,